 However, any fully remote student who decides to travel to one of our campus is also required to submit proof of a negative PCR molecular or antigen test result prior to their arrival.

 The test must be a PCR molecular test or an antigen test; antibody tests will not be accepted.

-All students, including those currently living in the Albany area, can visit the New York State Department of Health’s website to find a nearby test site.
+Visit the New York State Department of Health’s website to find a nearby test site.
 Students are responsible for arranging for testing and paying associated costs, if applicable.

 Any student who receives a positive SARS-CoV-2 test result, meaning the test results showed the virus was detected, will be required to isolate and follow instructions from their local department of health.

 Additionally, students who test positive cannot travel to any UAlbany campus until they receive a clearance document from their local public health officials.

 Students should remain at home until they have submitted a negative test result.
 Alternatively, hotels on Washington Avenue across from the University will have discounted rates for students.

 If a student living on campus fails to provide the University proof of a negative test or clearance document before their arrival on campus, they will not be permitted to check in to their residence hall or apartment.